Can You Overdose on LSD?

 • Loss of control

 Bad trips are much more common than overdoses and usually resolve once the drug’s effects wear off.
-That said, they can still be deeply traumatic and may lead to lasting emotional stress or anxiety.
+However, they can still be deeply traumatic and may lead to lasting emotional stress or anxiety.

-An LSD overdose, by contrast, involves taking a dose so high that it triggers serious physical and mental health issues.
-Symptoms of LSD overdose may include:
+An LSD overdose, by contrast, involves taking a dose high enough to trigger serious physical and mental health issues.
+Symptoms of an LSD overdose may include:

 • Extremely high blood pressure